Live from Austin, TX (Guided by Voices album)

-Live From Austin, TX is a live album by indie band Guided by Voices, recorded on November 9, 2004 and released by New West Records.
+Live From Austin, TX is a live album by indie rock band Guided by Voices, recorded on November 9, 2004 and released by New West Records.

 Reception

-The live album received mixed reviews: Mark Deming on AllMusic describes the band's performance as "little short of remarkable", noting how "nearly everything sounds like a winner as these musicians spin gold from their leader's singular pop hooks".
-According to Matt LeMay on Pitchfork, the album "seems like an average night out for late-era Guided by Voices", where the band hits are "played no better and no worse than usual".
+The live album received mixed reviews.
+Mark Deming of AllMusic describes the band's performance as "little short of remarkable", noting how "nearly everything sounds like a winner as these musicians spin gold from their leader's singular pop hooks".
+According to Matt LeMay of Pitchfork, the album "seems like an average night out for late-era Guided by Voices", where the band hits are "played no better and no worse than usual".